ozimov/spring-boot-email-tools/README.md

 ## Background

-The project relies on a templateless module `it.ozimov:spring-boot-email-core` that provides the core features (e.g. sending emails, scheduling and prioritizing).
+The project relies on a templateless module `it.ozimov:spring-boot-email-core` that provides the core features (e.g. sending emails, scheduling and prioritizing, persistence).
 Since it is templateless, it  does not provide any implementation of the service to be used to generate the body of the email via template engine.

 If you want to use one of the template engines supported by this project (i.e. _Freemarker_,